hazelcast/hazelcast-csharp-client/doc/dev/doc/gettingStarted.md

 Refer to the [Configuration](configuration.md) page for details on the various ways to build an @Hazelcast.HazelcastOptions instance, including handling command-line parameters, and to the @Hazelcast.HazelcastOptions reference for a list of all the configurable elements.

+## Logging

+The Hazelcast .NET client uses the logging abstractions proposed by the [Microsoft.Extensions.Logging](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging) namespace.
+By default, the client supports the abstractions, but does not come with any actual implementation.
+This means that, by default, the client will not output any log information.
+To actually log, an implementation must be added to the project.

+See the [Logging](logging.md) documentation for details.

 ## Distributed Objects

 The client can be used to obtain *distributed objects* that are managed by the cluster.
 For instance, the cluster can manage @Hazelcast.DistributedObjects.IHDictionary`2 objects, which are an asynchronous equivalent of .NET @System.Collections.Generic.IDictionary`2.
 Each object is identified by a unique name, which is used to retrieve the object.
 Finally, distributed objects need to be disposed after usage, to ensure they release their resources.